VKG Elektrivõrgud

 VKG Elektrivõrgud (VKG EV, former name: Narva Elektrivõrgud) is an electricity distribution company in Estonia.
-It is a subsidiary of Viru Keemia Grupp.
-VKG Elektrivõrgud is the second-largest power distribution company in Estonia, after Eesti Energia Jaotusvõrk.
+VKG Elektrivõrgud is the second-largest power distribution company in Estonia, after Elektrilevi, a subsidiary of Eesti Energia.

 History

 The history of the company reaches back to 1952 when it was established as a unit of Eesti Energia.
 It was established on 1 January 1993 as an independent company Narva Elektrivõrk, a subsidiary of Eesti Energia.
 Narva Elektrivõrk separated from Eesti Energia in 1997 and in 1998–1999 was sold to Startekor, a company controlled by Cinergy Corporation.
 In 2002–2003, the company was acquired by Sthenos Group and ECE European City Estates AG.
 In July 2006, Narva Elektrivõrk became a subsidiary of Viru Keemia Grupp and was renamed VKG Elektrivõrgud.

+In January 2024, VKG Elektrivõrgud was acquired by BaltCap Infrastructure Fund II (BInF II).

 Operations

 VKG Elektrivõrgud distributes and sells electricity, and also provides operational management services for company power systems.
-Additionally, the company provides the service of designing, building, repairing, using, checking and maintaining electrical installations through VKG Elektriehitus.

 The company's service area is in Ida-Viru County, including Narva, Narva-Jõesuu, Sillamäe, Vaivara Parish and Viivikonna district of Kohtla-Järve.
 It has 35,000 customers and an annual sales of 262 GWh of electricity.